Bozar/OneMoreLevel/user/doc/frog.md

 ## Hit a Frog

 Frog knight (f) and frog princess (P) follow the same rules most of the time.
 We use the word frog to refer to both of them from now on unless specified otherwise.
-You hit a frog (instead of moving) by pressing arrow keys if it is the closest target that is on a straight line with you and no more than 2 steps away.
+You hit a frog (instead of moving) by pressing arrow keys if it is the closest target that is on a straight line with you and is no more than 2 steps away.
 In the digraph below, you can either move to grid 1 or hit frog A, B or C, but not D or E.

     .
 D 1 . .
     .
 A @ B E
     . . . . .
     . .
 C . .

-Hitting a frog costs 1 turn and restores 8 turns.
+Hitting a frog restores 8 turns.
 You have at most 24 turns.
-Actions (move, wait, hit and break free) take time.
+Actions (move, wait, and hit) take time.
 You lose the game if running out of turns.

+You can only see frogs that are within 3 steps.
+After hitting a frog knight, a small area around it becomes visible permanently.
+Lands in this area will never be submerged by swamp (see *Five Waves of Frogs*).

 ## Frog AI